BouglaceMarouane/Trainee-Management/README.md

    ```
    npm run dev
    ```
-   The project will be accessible at: [Countdown Timer](https://bouglacemarouane.github.io/Trainee-Management/)
+   The project will be accessible at: [Trainee Management](https://bouglacemarouane.github.io/Trainee-Management/)

 ## ***🤝 Contribute :***